sesam-io/ais-integration/README.rst

 Reading AIS data into Sesam
 ===========================

-To be able to process AIS data in Sesam, we first need to transform the raw form of the messages into something Sesam can understand.
+To be able to process AIS data in Sesam, I first needed to transform the raw form of the messages into something Sesam can understand.
-Sesam's native data dialect is json, so we need to create a microservice that can read the AIS stream and post this in json form to a Sesam endpoint.
+Sesam's native data dialect is JSON, so I had to create a microservice that can read the AIS stream and post this in JSON form to a Sesam endpoint.
 I've created a github repo at https://github.com/sesam-io/ais-integration that you can clone to get it up and running.

 Sesam HTTP receiver endpoint
 ----------------------------

-Note that I assume you have access to a Sesam instance somewhere, and that its reachable via a http://<sesamservice>:port url.
+Note that I assume you have access to a Sesam instance somewhere, and that its reachable via a http://sesamservice:port url.

 The "complete" Sesam configuration can be found in the subfolder ``sesam-config``.
 I will include snippets of this config along the way to explain what's going on.

-Before we can start posting any data into Sesam, we need to set ut a HTTP endpoint pipe so we can insert the data into a Sesam dataset:
+Before you can start pushing data into Sesam, you will need to set ut a HTTP endpoint pipe connected to a dataset:

 ::